 Step #7 | After they have their examples labeled, they will group up and work with others to check their answers, share their experiences, and generally learn more about each other while also discussing their figurative language examples.
 [Note: this sharing time could also be done as a large group over several days.]

-Step #8 | After the student shares their own examples (while simultaneously fixing and labeling them correctly as needed), the students then will cut out and color their examples.
+Step #8 | After the student shares their own examples (while simultaneously fixing and labeling them correctly as needed), the students will then cut out and color their examples.

-Step #9 | For this version, it is sometimes fun to hang the lights up around the room or in the hallway using yarn, so that people can read the other examples that students have written and learn more about them, their home lives, and their traditions.
+Step #9 | For this version, it is sometimes fun to hang the lights up around the room or in the hallway using yarn so that people can read the other examples that students have written and learn more about them, their home lives, and their traditions.

 Holiday Craftivity Option #3: Color Me Correct